How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 Common Identification Problems and How to Avoid Them

-Several patterns frequently lead to incorrect engine identification:
+Several patterns frequently lead to incorrect identification:

 • Assuming the engine matches the boat’s model year